 Victory loves preparation.

 3. Save enough money to cover your bills for six months.
-If you already know you’re heading towards a major life event like getting married, buying a house or sending a kid off to college, you must know that blackcouple_tablet_brownmamasthere are going to be some financial faux pas in your future.
+If you already know you’re heading towards a major life event like getting married, buying a house or sending a kid off to college, you must know that there are going to be some financial faux pas in your future.
 So get prepared.
 Don’t wait until the furnace breaks, your 6 months pregnant or your college kid calls home with his hand out to put money aside to fix the problem.

 4. Pick one category and buy everything you need.
 Buy all your kids winter or summer clothes, buy their school uniforms and supplies, fix up your home office or buy enough frozen vegetable for 6 months.
 Think about ways to stop last-minute purchases.
 When we purchase items last-minute it often leads to us spending more money or getting behind on a bill.